yanangao1709/Sophon/README.md

 Pytorch implementations of Sophon, including the training process and the execution of Sophon with the comparison methods.

-**Sophon contains two parts: training and deploying**, so the following USER MANUAL demonstrates the details of these two aspects.
+**Sophon contains two parts: training and deploying**, the following USER MANUAL demonstrates the details of these two aspects.

 ## Requirements
 - [python 3.8](https://www.python.org/downloads/release/python-380/)